Holding company

 This company has sustainability claims on its website.

-The 2023 Gender Benchmark ranks 112 companies from the apparel and food and agriculture sectors on their efforts to drive gender equality and women's empowerment across their entire value chain.
-Companies are assessed on governance and strategy, representation, compensation and benefits, health and well-being, violence and harassment, and marketplace and community.
-This company ranked #30/112, with a total score of 29.6%.
-The average score was 23% and the highest score was 55%.
+In 2023 and 2024, the World Benchmarking Alliance assessed 2,000 companies on their efforts to drive gender equality and women's empowerment across their entire value chain.
+Companies are assessed on governance and strategy, representation, compensation and benefits, health and well-being, and violence and harassment.
+This company scored 35 out of 100.
+The average score was 15.3 and the highest score was 51.

 25.7% in Food and Agriculture Benchmark